artichoke/artichoke/ui-tests/README.md

 UI Tests should ideally test:

 - pure input/output of the artichoke binaries
-- end user use cases (e.g. not Artchoke internals)
+- end user use cases (e.g. not Artichoke internals)
 - stable features

 ### Snapshots